fastladder/feed_searcher/README.md

 2. Finds link elements (represented as XPath format)
 3. Extracts URLs from the elements via its `href` attribute
 4. Includes the given URL if its resource itself is a feed
-5. Converts to relative path to absolute path
+5. Converts from relative path to absolute path

 FeedSearcher finds link elements matcing following XPath patterns.